 At some point, repairing an aging air conditioner stops being the smart financial move.
 The general rule: if a repair costs more than half the price of a new system, and your unit is 10 or more years old, replacement is typically the better investment.
 You stop throwing money at a declining system and start banking the energy savings a modern, high-efficiency unit delivers from day one.

-Most residential AC replacements are completed in a single day—typically 4 to 8 hours.
-We arrive in the morning, complete the work, and commission the system before we leave.
-You sleep in a cool house that night.
+Pasadena work often requires coordination with HOAs, tenants, rooftops, shared walls, parking, and building access windows.
+We are experienced in navigating these logistics.
+We arrive in the morning, complete the work, and commission the system before we leave so you can sleep in a cool house that night.

-The biggest mistake is sizing an AC based on square footage alone.
-We use Manual J load calculations to measure your home's insulation, window orientation, and ceiling heights.
-An oversized system will short-cycle, leaving your home humid and uncomfortable, while an undersized system will fail to keep up on 100-degree days.
+The biggest mistake we see is sizing equipment based on square footage alone.
+This leads to oversized systems that short-cycle, leaving your home humid and uncomfortable.
+We use Manual J load calculations to ensure the system is sized for your specific home's insulation, window orientation, and ceiling heights.

 Health and Safety